Choosing to send your son to a boys’ boarding school in Perth is a major decision. Wesley College is an award-winning option.

 At Wesley, we offer our boarders a vibrant and nurturing environment.
 We strive to create a family-style community that encourages each boy’s growth – supporting them as they become happy, responsible individuals.
 Our approach is one of the many reasons why Wesley College was named as Boarding School of the Year in the Australian Education Awards 2019.
 To read more about the award, simply click here.

-Wesley College Boarding House is situated in the foreshore suburb of South Perth, on the Collage’s campus.
-Housing up to 160 boys from Years 7 – 12, the boys are looked after by a dedicated group of staff who are also residents of the school creating their own, tight-knit boarding community within the school community.
+Wesley College Boarding House is situated in the foreshore suburb of South Perth, on the College’s campus.
+Housing up to 160 boys from Years 7 – 12, the boys are looked after by a dedicated group of staff who are also residents of the school, creating their own tight-knit boarding community within the school community.

 Living in a boarding environment extends the opportunities for boys in many regards.
 We view boarding as an advantage, as there are greater opportunities in many different facets.
 These include the increased exposure to leadership opportunities, the academic benefits from working collaboratively with their peers, and greater access to teaching staff.
 Living in a diverse residential capacity, boys develop greater respect and acceptance for others.